 If you only rely on your app store page to market your app, then you are missing out on a ton of opportunities.
 If you also have your own website, you give yourself a lot more options.

 One of the opportunities that you can take advantage of with your own website is building an email list.
 This can help you connect with people who are on the fence about downloading your app.

 A useful email or two might remind them of how awesome your app is, and get them to download it, when they might have otherwise forgotten about it.

 Even if you don’t have time to maintain a blog on your website, a homepage and a few landing pages can go a long way towards marketing your app and helping people find your app with a Google search.

 Learn how to setup your first website by reading this post.

 To bring things back full-circle, update your app as often as possible and keep your users happy.
 It can be easy to rest on past successes, but becoming complacent is the kiss of death.

-Always strive to make your app better and it will show in your ratings.
+Always strive to make your app better and it will show up in your ratings.
 Remember all of the strategies mentioned above are useless unless you have an app that people love.

 So that is our complete guide on how to market your app.
-We will be updating this post as things in app marketing changes, so be sure to bookmark it for reference.
+We will be updating this post as things in-app marketing changes, so be sure to bookmark it for reference.